 The ideal candidate for the farmer position will be self-directed, energetic, flexible and responsible, with at least two years of experience in organic mixed vegetable production (including at least one apprenticeship), and available to work full-time from May 1 through September 30.

-World Fellowship flower gardens need the hand of a trained professional (or committed, experienced hobbyist)!
+World Fellowship flower gardens need an experienced hand (or professional or committed hobbyist)!
 If you know the friends from the foes of flowers, please come help restore our beds to their former glory.
 Our principal buildings have space around them with beautiful potential for you to make a lasting impact.
 We would like your help establishing simple splash: locally appropriate, perennially beautiful, uplifting color!